 Analyze things that work and think about how they align with your current situation and intentions.
 Think about how you can improve the pages for your life at the moment.

-Finally, go through your collections, see which ones you don’t need anymore.
+Secondly, go through your collections and see which ones you don’t need anymore.
 The ones you need to have with you – move to the new journal.
-The ones that are ok to be kept at home – leave in your current one and reference them when needed.
+The ones that are ok to be kept at home – leave them in your current ones and reference them when needed.

-Finally, a new journal means new paper, so consider adding tons of swatch pages!
-You definitely ALWAYS want to make sure your materials are friendly to your notebook so why not turn your swatches into cute creative pages.
+Finally, a new journal means a new paper, so consider adding tons of swatch pages!
+You definitely ALWAYS want to make sure your materials are friendly to your notebook, so why not turn your swatches into cute creative pages.

 Where in your journey are you?
 What are some of your favorite spreads?
 Let us know in the comments!

 Hope this post was useful; if you find it so, please share!
 If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.

 And always remember: Keep Bullet Journaling, and Don’t be a Blob!